okfn/mozilla-csv-viewer/README.md

 Links
 =======

-You can find interssesting things here (like How to handle communication between `content_scripts` and 'data.url('file.html')'.
+You can find interesting things here (like How to handle communication between `content_scripts` and 'data.url('file.html')'.
 Or How you can use The messaging processing between `content_scripts` and 'main.js' file with `posMessage` and `onMessage` stuffs

 http://blog.mozilla.org/addons/2011/09/01/add-on-sdk-faq-content-script-access/

 https://developer.mozilla.org/en-US/Add-ons/SDK/Guides/Content_Scripts